 Landlords and property managers require ID verification.
 A clean scan of your driver's license satisfies this requirement.
 Submit with your application—no need to visit an office to make copies.

 New jobs require identity verification for I-9 forms and background checks.
 HR departments accept scanned copies.
-Have your ID scan ready before your first day to streamline paperwork.
+Have your ID scan ready before your first day to keep paperwork moving.

 Filing claims often requires proof of identity and insurance cards.
 Scan both your driver's license and insurance card.
 Submit with your claim documentation for faster processing.